nodalida2021/nodalida2021.github.io/cfp.md

 Paper submissions that violate either of these requirements will be returned without review.

+We particularly encourage the submission of papers on completed or on-going work, where the first author is a Master or PhD student.
+This should be indicated at submission type.

 The page limits for submissions are: up to eight pages for regular papers, and up to four pages for short papers and demo papers.
 For all three submission types, these page limits do /not/ include additional pages with bibliographic references.

+DOUBLE SUBMISSION

+Papers that have been or will be submitted to other venues must indicate this at submission time, and must be withdrawn from the other venues if accepted to NoDALiDa 2019.
+Authors of papers accepted for presentation at NoDALiDa must notify the program chairs by the camera-ready deadline as to whether the paper will be presented.

+PRE-PUBLICATION

+NoDALiDA follows the ACL policy an anonymization and anonymity period. [https://www.aclweb.org/adminwiki/index.php?title=ACL_Policies_for_Submission,_Review_and_Citation]

+The anonymity period for NoDaLiDa 2019 is from April 30, 2019.;

 SUBMISSION MANAGEMENT